Our Local Advisory Board

 John Madge - Foundation Governor

-Brought up in Cornwall near Bude and have always enjoyed being by the sea hence the return to Cornwall to retire but also to live near my daughter and grandchildren who live in St. Columb Road.
+I was brought up in Cornwall near Bude and always enjoyed being by the sea hence the return to Cornwall to retire but also to live near my daughter and grandchildren who live in St Columb Road.

-I attend St. Columb Minor Church and also take part in Open The Book assemblies at 3 of the Primary schools in Newquay on a regular basis.
-This includes Bishop's School.
-I am delighted to have the opportunity to be involved with the school and to make some small contribution to the work of the Governing Body and the well-being of the school and children.
+I attend St. Columb Minor Church and also take part in Open the Book assemblies at 3 of the local primary schools in Newquay on a regular basis.
+This includes Bishop's School where I am delighted to have the opportunity to be involved with the School and to make some small contribution to the work of the Governing Body and the well-being of the school and children.

 My name is Beata Nowak and I am a mother of two girls age six and nine, attending Bishops' Academy.
 I come from Poland; however, I have lived in Newquay for the last fifteen years and my children were born here.